ibm-cloud-docs/BlockStorage/new-ibm-block-and-file-storage-location-and-features.md

 The new storage is available in select data centers, and is backed by flash storage at higher IOPS levels with disk level encryption for data-at-rest.
 All storage that is provisioned in the upgraded data centers is automatically created with the new version.

 The NFS mount point for new volumes differs from the mount point of non-encrypted volumes.
-For more information, see the [New mount point for encrypted {{site.data.keyword.filestorage_short}} Volumes](#new-mount-point-for-encrypted-storage-volumes) section.
+For more information, see the [New mount point for encrypted {{site.data.keyword.blockstorageshort}} volumes](#new-mount-point-for-encrypted-storage-volumes) section.
 {:important}

 ## New locations